 Pricing and Money-Back Guarantee

-All of the plans are billed annually, meaning students will pay an up-front cost of $180, $240, or $276 depending on their chosen plan.
 Each plan also comes with a 30-day satisfaction guarantee.
 To get a refund, customers will need to contact MasterClass customer service through the site within 30 days of their initial purchase.
-Students can also cancel their subscription at any time but should keep in mind that this will only prevent their subscription from being renewed for another year and will not result in a refund for the year they already paid for.
+Students can also cancel their subscription at any time, but they will want to keep in mind that this will only prevent their subscription from being renewed for another year and will not result in a refund for the year they already paid for.

 Photo: masterclass.com / Evelyn Auer